Houdini 22.0 Nodes Geometry nodes

 Blendshape Tracks

 This means that any changes made to the Blendshape Target will propagate to the Blendshape Track's resulting deformation, even after Clips and Poses have been created.
-Further, moving a Clip within a Blendshape Track will indeed query point positions within the Blendshape Target across the Clip's new frame range.
+Further, moving a Clip within a Blendshape Track will query point positions within the Blendshape Target across the Clip's new frame range.
 This also means that Blendshape Targets will cook whenever Shot Sculpt cooks, potentially hindering performance.

 Imported Poses